Félix I: Flight plan

 The rocket would be launched from a base in Cabo Frio.
 Its accelerometer would be connected to a transmitter at a frequency of 73 Mc/s.
-Dr. César Lattes was responsible for building three transmitters and the instruments aimed at cosmic ray detection; Lieutenant-Colonel Carlos Alberto Braga Coelho built the electronics of the rocket; Dr. Carlos Chagas Filho (IBCCF) developed the instruments for monitoring the cat's health; and astronomer Mário Ferreira Dias, from the Valongo Observatory, developed the calculations related to the flight.
+César Lattes was responsible for building three transmitters and the instruments aimed at cosmic ray detection; Lieutenant-Colonel Carlos Alberto Braga Coelho built the electronics of the rocket; Carlos Chagas Filho (IBCCF) developed the instruments for monitoring the cat's health; and astronomer Mário Ferreira Dias, from the Valongo Observatory, developed the calculations related to the flight.

 The combustion chamber was built by the Army War Arsenal in company with the students of the Armaments Course, with the carbon steel plate produced by the Companhia Siderúrgica Nacional.
 The rocket was painted silver with red stripes in a spiral, to help the visibility of the rocket in flight, as the process would be monitored by the National Observatory.

 The rocket thrust was predicted to be 1,920 kgf with 6G of acceleration, 19.3s of combustion, and a final velocity of 1,960 m/s.
 The propellant, developed by the Army Technical School, was called "BD 1000C Gunpowder".
 The rocket would carry a 180-kilogram payload of gunpowder to reach the ionosphere.

 The payload fairing, with a final mass of 30 kg, would contain an acrylic chamber for the cat, as well as the other instruments for the mission.
 The chamber, with the return speed estimated at 1,800 m/s, would initially be rescued by two $4.5 m^2$ air braking devices, and would be followed by a 68 kg parachute developed by the Army Air Ground Division Core, open at an altitude of 5,000 meters, all in an automatic way.
 The cat would have four hours of oxygen and would be placed face up on a nylon mattress.
 The flight would last 40 minutes, falling into the sea 30 kilometers from the launch pad, off Angra dos Reis, and would be rescued by the Brazilian Navy.
 Rescuing the cat alive was considered the greatest challenge of the project.
+The rocket stages would be rescued by two parachutes.
 Finally, the flight date would be analyzed by César Lattes.

 If the mission was successful, the future rockets would be made available to the National Nuclear Energy Council and the Biophysics Institute for scientific research.